Current & Recent Activites

 He expected that the demonstrable improvements in patient care and services delivered over the next 4 years would put Virgin Care in a strong position to re-gain the contract when it was next tendered.
 He thanked the League for giving him the opportunity to speak and looked forward to a long and productive relationship.

-The League of Friends had a book stall at Milford Village Fete on Saturday June 8 and will also be at Witley Fair on June 22nd.
-This is a good opportunity to come and learn more about the work of the League.
-Thank you to all who helped us raise nearly £100 at Milford.
+The League of Friends had a book stall at Milford Village Fete on Saturday June 8 and at Witley Fair on June 22nd.
+The fairs are a good opportunity to come and learn more about the work of the League.
+Thank you to all who helped us raise nearly £100 at Milford and £52.50 at Witley from book sales and a further £75 from our share of the Witley Grand Draw tickets that we sold.

 REFURBISHMENT OF GARDEN FURNITURE

 The fixed bench seats in the courtyard garden have been replaced as in the photo above.
-All the free standing benches and tables will gradually be repaired and renovated
+Some new furniture has also been provided, made from recycled plastic.